godotengine/godot-docs/classes/class_physicsserver3d.rst

 :ref:`ConeTwistJointParam<enum_PhysicsServer3D_ConeTwistJointParam>` **CONE_TWIST_JOINT_BIAS** = ``2``

 The speed with which the swing or twist will take place.
 The higher, the faster.

+\ **Note:** Only supported when using GodotPhysics3D.
+This parameter is ignored when using Jolt Physics.

 .. _class_PhysicsServer3D_constant_CONE_TWIST_JOINT_SOFTNESS: